stephanmax/stephanmax.is/src/writing/2018-10-24-using-web-components-for-embedded-demos.md

 When I read Heydon Pickering’s Smashing Magazine article on [Building Pattern Libraries With Shadow DOM In Markdown](https://www.smashingmagazine.com/2017/07/pattern-libraries-in-markdown/) last year it felt like a dream come true.
 He describes a technique to bundle up markup, styles, and JavaScript into a neat self-contained and isolated package ready to be embedded straight in your Markdown code: A <i>web component</i>.
 This buzzword had already been floating around for a while back then and it certainly is even more important today.

-I have to admit that I was put off by the sheer amount of new stuff that piggybacked on Heydon’s article (shadow DOM vs “real” DOM, HTML templates, shortcodes) plus the flaky browser support.
+I have to admit that I was put off by the sheer amount of new stuff that piggybacked on Heydon’s article (shadow DOM vs <i>real</i> DOM, HTML templates, shortcodes) plus the flaky browser support.
 Today, with the new Firefox 63 release that adds support for exactly these features, I think it is time to revisit web components.

 ## What Are Web Components?